AkankshaMalhotra/pypexels/README.rst

 ########
 |Latest Version| |Docs Build Status| |Build Status| |Code Coverage| |Code Climate| |Landscape Io| |Say Thanks|

+I have updated the code for python 3.5+
 An open source Python wrapper for the `Pexels REST API <https://www.pexels.com/api/>`_.
-The source code is available on GitHub at `https://github.com/salvoventura/pypexels <https://github.com/salvoventura/pypexels>`_.
+The source code in Python 2.7 available on GitHub at `https://github.com/salvoventura/pypexels <https://github.com/salvoventura/pypexels>`_.
+The source code in Python 3.5+ available on Github at `https://github.com/AkankshaMalhotra/pypexels/ <https://github.com/AkankshaMalhotra/pypexels/>`_.

 .. note::  When using this library you still need to abide to Pexels Guidelines, which are explained on `Pexels API page <https://www.pexels.com/api/>`_